ASP.NET Core MVC Login and Registration using Identity

 }

-VIII.
-Create a Login View
+Create a User Login Form

 Add View name Login.cshtml.
 This view should be inside Views > Account.
 Copy the codes below.